venam/blog/_posts/2015-09-25-group-work.markdown

 Schools aim to initiate students to cooperation in society.
-The problem with that approach is that the subjects they force on children isn't motivating for the majority of them.
+The problem with that approach is that the subjects they force on children isn't motivating, at least for the majority of them.

 Hence, they are brought to believe that it's the same in society; being forced to do things you don't like for the greatest overall achievement.

-Students are glued to their chairs during the extremely boring presentations of their peers.
+Students are glued to their chairs during the boring presentations of their peers.
-They don't care about the content that is being vomit and the slides filled with text that no one can read from their place.
+They don't care about the content that is being vomit and the slides filled with text that no one can read.
 It's all irrelevant.

 Most of us can recall such events.